-Yu Du^{1}, Yingsai Dong1, Zengchang Qin^{1,2†}, and Tao Wan2
+Yu Du1, Yingsai Dong1, Zengchang Qin^{1,2}, and Tao Wan2

-1Intelligent Computing and Machine Learning Lab School of Automation Science and Electrical Engineering Beihang University, Beijing, China 2Robotics Institute, Carnegie Mellon University, USA ydu1989@gmail.com, [†]zcqin@andrew.cmu.edu
+Intelligent Computing and Machine Learning Lab School of Automation Science and Electrical Engineering Beihang University, Beijing, China Robotics Institute, Carnegie Mellon University, USA ydu1989@gmail.com, zcqin@andrew.cmu.edu

 Abstract.
 The minority game (MG) is a simple model for understanding collective behavior of agents competing for a limited resource.
-Ma et. al [7] assumed that collective data can be generated from combination of behaviors of variant groups of agents and proposed the minority game data mining (MGDM) model.
-In this paper, to further explore collective behaviors, we propose a new behavior learning model based on evolutionary optimization of mixed-games, that assumes there are variant groups of agents playing majority games [3, 4] as well as the minority games.
-Genetic algorithms then are used to optimize group parameters to approximate the decomposition of the original system and use them to predict the outcomes of the next round.
+In our previous work, we assumed that collective data can be generated from combination of behaviors of variant groups of agents and proposed the minority game data mining (MGDM) model.
+In this paper, to further explore collective behaviors, we propose a new behavior learning model called Evolutionary Mixed-games Learning (EMGL) model, based on evolutionary optimization of mixed-games, which assumes there are variant groups of agents playing majority games as well as the minority games.
+Genetic Algorithms then are used to optimize group parameters to approximate the decomposition of the original system and use them to predict the outcomes of the next round.
 In experimental studies, we apply the EMGL model to real-world time-series data analysis by testing on a few stocks from Chinese stock market and the USD-RMB exchange rate.
 The results suggest that the EMGL model can predict statistically better than the MGDM model for most of the cases and both models perform significantly better than a random guess.